Rose-faced parrot: Description

 The rose-faced parrot is 21.5 to 23 cm long.
 Adults have a reddish brown crown and are pinkish rose from their lores across most of their face.
 Their nape and breast are dull olive-yellow.
 Most of the rest of their body is green, with orange and yellow on the bend of the wing, mostly black flight feathers, and blue on the tips of the tail feathers.
 Their bill is pale creamy whitish.
 Immature birds are much like adults but with limited rose on the face.

 Distribution and habitat

 The rose-faced parrot is found from the central part of Colombia's Chocó Department south through western Ecuador into El Oro Province.
 It inhabits humid to wet forest, mature secondary forest, plantations, and more open areas with scattered trees.
-In forest it tends to stay in the canopy.
+Specimens living in forest tend to stay in the canopy.
 In elevation it mostly occurs below 1200 m but locally is found as high as 2100 m.